0xPolygonID/tutorials/mkdocs/docs/issuer-node/getting-started-flow.md

     "expiration": 12345
 }
 ```
 The Issuer Node responds by sending a credential id string.
-When this credential is later issued to the user, it gets stored in user's wallet along with credential's id string.
+When this credential is later issued to the user, it gets stored in the user's wallet along with the credential's id string.

 ```
 {